knaidu/problem-solving/matrix/matrix/minesweeper.md

 ```

 ## Complexity
-O(n) to drop n mines, constant time to increment all the countsap
+O(n) to drop n mines, constant time to increment all the counts around each dropped mine